UppaJung/personal-website-preview/content/about/_index.md

 I'm currently an `'Associate\0'` at Harvard's School of Engineering and Applied Sciences[^null-terminal] ([institutional webpage](https://seas.harvard.edu/person/stuart-schechter)and also work on [DiceKeys](https://dicekeys.com).
 I was formerly at Microsoft Research and MIT Lincoln Laboratory.

-[^jesus]: if you have but chance to guess a US account's *favorite historical person*, the [data](http://research.microsoft.com/pubs/79594/oakland09.pdf) suggest you put your faith in 'jesus'.
+[^jesus]: if you have but one chance to guess a US account's *favorite historical person*, the [data](http://research.microsoft.com/pubs/79594/oakland09.pdf) suggest you put your faith in 'jesus'.

 [^null-terminal]: The `\0` is not a typo, but geek (c language notation) for "there's nothing missing after the word 'Associate'".
 I'm not a Professor.